International contract security requirements

 - information technology security

-- the protection of personal information
+- protection of personal information

 Security clauses also cover compliance visits, security breaches and the measures to be taken in case of loss or compromise of Protected A or Protected B assets and information exchanged under a contract or subcontract.